sockjs/sockjs-node/README.md

    load SockJS javascript client library, and this option lets you specify its url (if you're unsure, point it to
    <a href="http://cdn.sockjs.org/sockjs-0.1.min.js">
-   the latest minified SockJS client release</a>).
+   the latest minified SockJS client release</a>, this is the default).
    You must explicitly specify this url on the server side for security reasons - we don't want the possibility of running any foreign javascript within the SockJS domain (aka cross site scripting attack).
    Also, sockjs javascript library is probably already cached by the browser - it makes sense to reuse the sockjs url you're using in normally.</dd>

 <dt>prefix (string)</dt>
 <dd>A url prefix for the server.
 All http requests which paths begins